IFmiss/tiga-vscode-tpl/README.md

 > now you can create template like vue, react, react for mini-program, svelte

 ### Change log

+- v0.3.0

+  - React PropTypes Support Definition Optional. see `web-template.parameters.displayReactPropType`
+  - Support css in js template when select `style-components` css types
+  - Style file name Support customization. (default is the first lowercase string of the component name) see `web-template.parameters.styleName`

 - v0.2.1
-  change classNames and style file name from all lowercase characters become lowercase first character
+  Change classNames and style file name from all lowercase characters become lowercase first character

 - v0.2.0

   - The display of the menu supports dynamic configuration.
 See the new setting `web-template.menus`
   - Add: vue3.0 template
   - Remove: code snippet config
   - Change: classname from all lowercase to lowercase first character

 - v0.1.0

   - Add: create react cc/fc component for mini-program

 - v0.0.9

   - Add: svelte3 snippet

 - v0.0.8

   - Add: svelte template
   - Fix: remove end of space display